-The NTS Annual Business Plan 2022/2023 (16) sets out the following priority objectives for 2022-2023.
+The NTS Annual Business Plan 2023/2024 (16) sets out the following priority objectives for 2023-2024.

-Objective 1 Objecti

-Ensure effective Create

-governance share ir

-arrangements for more ef

-the delivery of and effi
+Objective 1 Ensure effective governance arrangements for the delivery of national and cross boundary consumer protection activities.

-national and cross order to

-boundary and tac

-consumer emergir

-protection

-activities

-Objective 2 Create systems to share intelligence more effectively and efficiently in order to identify and tackle emerging threats Objective 3 Ensure effective delivery of national and cross boundary enforcement projects Objective 4 Effectively coordinate and collaborate on all arrangements iii) Northeast Trading Standards Association
+Objective 2 Create systems to share intelligence more effectively and efficiently in order to identify and tackle emerging threats iii) Northeast Trading Standards Association

+Objective 3 Ensure effective delivery of national and cross boundary enforcement projects

+Objective 4 Effectively coordinate and collaborate on all arrangements